brevzin/brevzin.github.io/_posts/2025-06-23-json-reflection.md

 Those are in the order in which they were adopted, not in the order of their impact (otherwise splicing base classes would go last).
 This is a pretty incredible achievement that couldn't have happened without lots of people's work, but no one person is more responsible for Reflection in C++26 than Dan Katz.

-So today I wanted to talk about a very cool example that Dan put together on the flight home from Sofia, while I was unconscious a few seats over: the ability to, at compile, ingest a JSON file and turn it into a C++ object.
+So today I wanted to talk about a very cool example that Dan put together on the flight home from Sofia, while I was unconscious a few seats over: the ability to, at compile time, ingest a JSON file and turn it into a C++ object.
 That is, given a file `test.json` that looks like this:

 ```json
 {